The Final Night: Plot

-The events of this series cross over into other books as well.
-Superman encounters Ferro Lad, who would later make an abortive attempt to destroy the Sun-Eater.
-The Ray devotes his attentions to a small Mexican town.
-Tommy Monaghan (Hitman) holes up in his favorite bar, Noonan's.

-Seeing Earth as just another failure (and after being attacked by an angry mob who had accused her of bringing the Sun-Eater to Earth in the first place), Dusk decides that it is time for her to move on.
+Seeing Earth as another failure, Dusk decides that it is time for her to move on.
 As she prepares for takeoff, she encounters a stranger, and is shocked that he understands her language.
 The stranger takes Dusk on a quick trip around the world and shows her the League's efforts to keep hope alive.
 Dusk doubts that there is any hope left for the world.
 Eventually, the stranger disappears and Dusk is left alone in an alleyway.
 She is found by a small group of people and, thinking they are going to attack her again, prepares to defend herself.
 To her surprise, the group offer to take her to a shelter where she will be safe.
-This act of kindness gives her hope for the planet.
+This act of kindness gives her hope for Earth.

 Meanwhile, scientists have realized that the Sun is losing energy, but not mass, to the Sun-Eater.
 This will cause the Sun to go nova and the explosion will catapult the Sun-Eater into another solar system, where it will consume another sun.
 The assembled heroes construct a technological means of destroying the Sun-Eater.
-Lex Luthor angrily bows out of piloting the ship needed, revealing that he was in it simply to save his own skin, prompting Superman to volunteer in the hope that his powers will be restored by the solar surge as the Sun is restored.
+Lex Luthor angrily bows out of piloting the ship needed, revealing that he was in it simply to save himself.
+This prompts Superman to volunteer in the hope that his powers will be restored by the solar surge as the Sun is restored.
 Ferro Lad steals the ship, only to be shunted back to Earth by Hal Jordan, the former Green Lantern then known as Parallax.
-Parallax sacrifices his life to absorb the Sun-Eater and reignite the Sun, simultaneously using his powers to safely restore it to its original form without causing any side-effects, such as the mass flooding that would have resulted if the Sun had been restored purely by Luthor's plan.
+Parallax sacrifices himself to absorb the Sun-Eater and reignite the Sun.
 The League watches in astonishment and Dusk says she no longer believes that anything is impossible.